 Let us see what we can accomplish with silica gel.

 Silica gel is the material that can absorb water from the air.
 You can buy them in bags like on the picture above.
 This one is about 100 gram bag with silica gel granules inside.
 If you looks inside, they look like this, approximately 3 mm in diameter.

-Let us know create a new mounting base for the mole detector, which incorporates silica gel around camera enclosure, and also has a thin plastic film on the bottom to isolate the air that faces the camera.
+Let us know create a new styrofoam mounting base for the mole detector, which incorporates silica gel around camera enclosure, and also has a thin plastic film on the bottom to isolate the air that faces the camera.

-Unfortunately, at this time I don't have a close-up picture of the bottom of new mounting unit (the part that integrates silica gel), but here is how it looks from top.
+I don't have a close-up picture of the bottom of new mounting unit (the part that integrates silica gel), but here is how it looks from top.

 Basically, the area around the camera looks like before, with the following changes:

 I also re-done infrared lighting with a couple of smaller infrared LEDs.
 Whether or not this is a good thing it is difficult to say at this time.
 The new lighting board looks like this.
 Basically it's a circuit with 2 LEDs, and current limiting resistors (220 Ohm) connected to 3.3V power source on the Pi.